denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 ```

 ### 2.2.1.
 Get Volume Details
-To make the document as simple as possible and to prevent errors because of wrong configuration, I decided to retrieve the `InstanceId` and `DeviceName` using the `VolumeId` specified in the `parameters` section at the top of this document.
-This ensures that the  values associated with the volume are automatically retrieved instead of manually entering them.
+To make this document as simple as possible and to prevent errors because of wrong configuration, I decided to retrieve the `InstanceId` and `DeviceName` using the `VolumeId` specified in the `parameters` section at the top of this document.
+This ensures that always the correct `Instance` and `DeviceName` associated with the volume is retrieved instead of manually entering them.

 The volume details are retrieved using the `DescribeVolumes` API by specifying the `VolumeId` from the `parameters` section at the top.
 After successfully fetching the volume details the `DeviceName` and `InstanceId` parameters can be retrieved by targeting the parameters from the API `Response` object using the `JSONPath` notation.
 The parameters are then pushed to the `outputs` section so they can be used in the next steps.